 Tsurutontan is big in Japan, and their first location in America is right here on 16th Street.
 The restaurant is famous for udon, which comes in all kinds of varieties - thin, thick, in soup with wagyu beef, covered in sea urchin.
 They’re served in big bowls that are enough for a meal, but the menu is filled out with appetizers worth trying as well.
 It’s a sleek, dark, modern space that could work for a casual dinner or a nicer one.

-A Southeast Asian restaurant that blends Malaysian, Singaporean, and Thai food, this is fusion worth getting excited about.
-It's a nice space for dinner, and at lunch there are several bento box and noodle specials worth considering.
+Laut is a Southeast Asian restaurant that blends Malaysian, Singaporean, and Thai food.
+It’s a nice space for dinner, and at lunch there are several bento box and noodle specials worth considering.

 When you’re looking for a relatively affordable place where you can eat in your gym clothes, but still sort of feels like a restaurant, check out Tortaria.
 They specialize in Mexican tortas (that’s a sandwich, for those of you who failed Spanish) and also serve margaritas.